vmware/vic/tests/test-cases/Group1-Docker-Commands/1-10-Docker-PS.md

 * Step 44 should include only fooNetContainer
 * Step 45 should include only fooNetContainer
 * Step 46 should not include any containers
+* Steps 47-49 should not include any containers
+* Step 50 should return without error
+* Step 51 should include only buzFooContainer

 #Possible Problems:
 None